mvolkmann/blog/src/zig.md

 ## Unions

 A bare `union` defines a set of fields that a value can have where only one is active at a time.
 Each field can have a different type.

-A tagged `union` adds the use of an `enum` that lists the possible field names s in a union.
+A tagged `union` adds the use of an `enum` that lists the possible field names in a union.
 This allows the union to be used in a `switch` statement.
+To get the enum value for a given tagged union instance, use the `std.meta.Tag(union_instance)` function.

-An "inferred enum" union is a simpler alternative to a tagged `union` that is useful when a separate `enum`` is not needed for other purposes.
+An "inferred enum" union is a simpler alternative to a tagged `union` that is useful when a separate `enum` is not needed for other purposes such as `switch` statements.

 The following code demonstrates using all three kinds of unions: